-The Museo Casa Vasari is located in Arezzo, the birthplace of the famous artist and writer Giorgio Vasari.
-The dwelling houses on four levels: the basement, the main floor, the second floor and the attics.
-Next to the house lies the Italian garden, originally more extensive and dedicated to the cultivation of vegetables.
-Vasari frescoed halls of the apartment with depictions and references to the role and the artist's iconography, mythology, the Bible and allegories.
-In 1950 the Museum was used as a museum and their rooms containing a small picture gallery.
-The museum collection consists of murals on the walls and on the vaults and other panel paintings that Vasari created to decorate his house.
-The picture gallery houses inside the collection of "small study of painters”, as well as the artists who collaborated with Vasari.
-Particular mention Jacopo Zucchi, Mirabello Cavalori, Francesco Morandini, Perin del Vaga, John Stradano, Carlo Portelli and Mirabello Cavalori.
-The house of Vasari retains very few original furnishings, such as the Venus plaster attributed to Bartolomeo Ammannati and terracotta with the Roman emperor “Galba”.
-Inside Casa Vasari preserved the Vasari Archive which preserves documents of "Ricordanze" and "Zibaldone".
-The chapel in Vasari Finches were rearranged and restored in recent years and made accessible again.
+The Casa Vasari Museum is located in Arezzo, the birthplace of the famous artist and writer Giorgio Vasari.
+The house on four levels houses: the basement, the noble floor, the second floor and the attics.
+Next to the house extends the Italian garden, originally larger and dedicated to the cultivation of vegetables.
+Vasari frescoed the rooms of the apartment with representations and references to the role and iconography of the artist, mythologies, the bible and allegories.
+In 1950 the Museum was used as a museum and the respective rooms set up with a small picture gallery.
+The museum collection consists of murals on the walls and vaults and other panel paintings that Vasari made to decorate his home.
+The picture gallery houses the collection of the “studio painters”, as well as the artists who collaborated with Vasari.
+In particular we remember Jacopo Zucchi, Mirabello Cavalori, Francesco Morandini, Perin del Vaga, Giovanni Stradano, Carlo Portelli and Mirabello Cavalori.
+Vasari's house retains very few elements of original furniture, such as: the plaster Venus attributed to Bartolomeo Ammannati and the terracotta with the Roman emperor “Galba”.
+Inside Casa Vasari there is the Vasari Archive which preserves the documents of the "Memories" and the "Zibaldone".
+The Chapel and Vasari's Stanzino have been rearranged and restored in recent years and made accessible again.